MicrosoftDocs/cloud-adoption-framework/docs/govern/security-baseline/discipline-improvement.md

 **Minimum suggested activities:**

 - Implement your [Security Baseline toolchain](./toolchain.md) by rolling out in a predeployment phase.
-- Update the Architecture Guidelines document and distribute to key stakeholders.
+- Update the architecture guidelines document and distribute to key stakeholders.
 - Implement security tasks on your prioritized migration backlog.
 - Develop educational materials and documentation, awareness communications, incentives, and other programs to help drive user adoption.